aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 ***

-Congratulations.
+Congratulations!
 You just built an app that totally revolutionizes the way humans (don’t) interact with one another and are poised to become the next Mark Zuckerberg.
 Your app doesn’t just *use* all the buzzwords of 2016, it creates new ones.
 And because you use React Native, your app is ready to ship for Android and iOS from day one.

 Except that your app is shit.
 Not because it promises to further the decline of humanity (it does) or because it is entirely useless to anyone who doesn’t live in your little sociopolitical bubble of privilege (it is), but because it’s a brand new app and all new code has tons of bugs.